OVER 100 YEARS OF HASPEL EVOLUTION

 Enter Laurie Haspel stage right.
 She is Joseph Haspel Sr.'s great grand daughter and current steward of the legacy and a firecracker who reignited the brand for a new generation.
 Laurie tapped renowned designers to create clothing that echoes its founder.
 Seersucker remains in the soul but the party is now year round offering full lines of tailored, sportswear and accessory items.

+Joseph Haspel Sr.’s sons, one of which was Joseph Jr., took over the company in late 1950s, championing wash-and-wear fabrics and blends, combining comfort, ease and style.
+Celebrities started wearing Haspel, Gregory Peck in To Kill a Mockingbird or Cary Grant in Charade.
+That was Haspel.
+Nearly every President since Coolidge has worn Haspel too.
+It’s a brand, in short, for ballers.
 Re-launched in Spring 2014, the brand which created its original seersucker suits in a New Orleans factory, is glad to continue to support domestic design.
-Available at Nordstrom and top stores around the country, the new Haspel is classic, authentic clothes that celebrate living in the moment, vintage vitality, Southern hospitality, and gutsy ingenuity from Bourbon Street to Broadway.
+The new Haspel celebrates living in the moment, vintage vitality, Southern hospitality, and gutsy ingenuity from Bourbon Street to Broadway.